 Step 11: It is recommended that taxpayers keep a soft copy or hard copy of the challan for future reference.

 Step 12: The challan details should reflect on the taxpayer’s Form 26AS after a few days.
-However, in case it doesn’t show, an individual can furnish the details while filing his or her ITR for the financial year.
+However, in case it doesn’t show, an individual can furnish the details while filing his or her Income Tax Return for the financial year.

 |Basis of Comparison||Advance Tax||Self Assessment Tax|